Strawberries are a great, kid friendly fruit. If you’re wondering how to serve strawberry for babies, this resource will share how to do it safely.

 Strawberries are a great first food for your baby as they are naturally sweet and soft for gummy mouths.

-While sweet and perfect for littles, strawberries also have the added benefit of being good for you!
+While sweet and perfect for littles, they also have the added benefit of being good for you!
 Here’s what the USDA says on the topic.

-- Strawberries are 91% water, so they are a great source of hydrations for kids.
+- These berries are 91% water, so they are a great source of hydrations for kids.

 - Essential vitamins like C, P, K, magnesium and calcium.